-Atanas Ivanov was born on the 30th of April 1895 in Nova Zagora.
-In 1918, he graduated from the Conservatory in Sofia as a student of
+Atanas Ivanov was born on April 30th, 1895 in Nova Zagora.
+In 1918, he graduated from the conservatory in Sofia as a student of

 Anna Todorova.
 In 1919, he began private lessons with Ivan Vulpe and worked with the Bulgarska Operna Drushba.

 Between 1928-29, he continued his studies in Milan with Borgi, Cotogni and Pertile.
 His debut was as Hoffmann in Les contes d'Hoffmann in